The B-Sides (EP): B-sides

 Cleaner, more polished versions of three songs had already been released as B-sides to previous Adam and the Ants singles.
 "Friends" was the B-side of "Ant Rap", "Kick", with completely different lyrics, was the B-side of "Cartrouble", and "Physical" was renamed "Physical (You're So)" when it appeared on the B-side of "Dog Eat Dog".

 The version of "Physical" that appears on this single appeared on the B-side of a July 1980 pressing of 2000 copies of the "Zerox" single, though "Whip in My Valise" was still credited.

 "Friends" lyrics

-In "Friends", Adam does a considerable amount of name dropping, among the people sited as friends include Shirley Bassey, former Beatle Stuart Sutcliffe, Mr. Spock, Michael Caine, John Wayne, Stevie Wonder, Eric Fromm and Bryan Ferry.
+In "Friends", Adam does a considerable amount of name dropping, among the people cited as friends include Shirley Bassey, former Beatle Stuart Sutcliffe, Mr. Spock, Michael Caine, John Wayne, Stevie Wonder, Eric Fromm and Bryan Ferry.
 It is also cited in the lyrics by Ant that: "I'm a friend of a friend but you don't know me."